View Socialize Icon Set

 Creating the thumb contour.

 Creating the contour will automatically group the two objects together.
 To ungroup the contour from the thumb go to Object > Ungroup.
-Select the contour and change its color to have better articulacy.

 Ungroup objects and color change.